PratikshaSh/My-Blog-App/README.md

 # My-Blog-App
-**Problem Statement :** Create an application for CRUD operations on blog (Preferred tech stack is Springboot, but you can use other stacks also like NodeJS).
-Include these APIs:
+**Problem Statement :** Create an application for CRUD operations on blog.
 - LEVEL 1
 - POST : Add a blog
 - GET : Get all the blogs